 To view your plan’s annual copayment maximum and how much you have accumulated towards your copayment maximum, log in to My Account on hmsa.com and click the View Benefits link on the right of the home page or call HMSA Customer Relations.

 Listed below are some payments that don’t go toward meeting your copayment maximum.
 See your Guide to Benefits for other instances where payments don’t count toward the copayment maximum.
 You’re responsible for these amounts even after you meet the copayment maximum.

-- Copayments for medical foods, prescription drugs and supplies, contraceptives, and HMSA’s Online Care.
+- Copayments for medical foods, prescription drugs and supplies, contraceptives, Applied Behavior Analysis, and HMSA’s Online Care.
 Depending on your plan, there may be other items or services that don’t apply to the annual copayment maximum.
 Please review your Guide to Benefits.

 - Payments for services after a benefit maximum has been reached.
 Please see benefit maximum.

 - The difference between the actual charge and the eligible charge for services you receive from a nonparticipating provider.